inferno-collection/Docs/docs/fire-alarm-reborn/developers/exports.md

 #### Parameters

 - `position` - `vector3`
-	- Position to use to search for closest Alarm System.
+	- Position to use to search for closest Sprinkler & Alarm System.

 #### Return Value
 `void`